siku2/script.service.sponsorblock/README.md

 Different settings are shown based on your [Settings Level](https://kodi.wiki/view/Settings#Settings_Level).
 For instance, you can only change your user id if your settings level is "Advanced" or above.

+### Importing your account

+If you're already using SponsorBlock you might want to use your existing account (user id).
+To do this refer to the [Import an existing account](https://github.com/siku2/script.service.sponsorblock/wiki/Import-an-existing-account) wiki page.

 ## Issues and Suggestions